2016 Leaf Collection Program

 Please note: Only residents will be permitted to place leaves at the street.
 Landscapers and other contractors are prohibited from placing leaves at the curbside at any time.

 Residents may place loose leaves at the curb (not in the road or gutter) no earlier than seven days prior to their scheduled collection date.
-Leaves need to be placed curb side by the Saturday before the week in which your district is scheduled for pickup.
+Leaves need to be placed curb side prior to the Saturday in which your district is scheduled for pickup.

 The township will be enforcing its yard waste ordinance with written warnings and summonses.
 The ordinance prohibits all yard waste from being placed at the curb or along the street more than seven days prior to scheduled collections.
 The ordinance also prohibits the placing of yard waste closer than 10 feet from any storm sewer inlet along the street.
 It is important that only leaves be placed in the gutter and that brush, grass, rocks or any other materials are removed to avoid damage to the leaf collection equipment.